hacKRD0/true-mates-backend-challenge/README.md

-# True-mates Backend Challenge
+# Requirement 1

-## Step 2: Create an Express.js app and use PostgreSQL for their database.
+## 1. Create an Express.js app and use PostgreSQL for their database.

 -   Create an Express server
 -   Configure Sequelize and PostgreSQL